Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Windowpane Test

-The windowpane test is a technique used to assess gluten development in the dough.
+The windowpane test helps to evaluate gluten development in dough.

 Spoiler: I have never once used the windowpane test.
 I don’t believe that this test is a crucial one for sourdough baking.